14 Things to Do With Kids in Ann Arbor This Fall

 The leaves are changing, the weather is cooling and the days are getting shorter—fall is in full swing here in Ann Arbor and we couldn’t be more excited!

 While school is now in session, that doesn’t mean A2 isn’t ripe with kid-friendly adventures to embark on.
 Pumpkin patches, corn mazes, Halloween events and more are all here to keep your family happy and entertained in the afternoons and on crisp fall weekends.
 To help you navigate it all, we rounded up a few of our favorite seasonal, family-oriented activities in the area below.
-Have a great fall!
+Have great fall!

 There’s no better way to celebrate fall with your family than by heading to a local U-Pick pumpkin patch!
 These small businesses often feature fields where you can pick your own pumpkin as well as other fall activities like corn mazes, slides, hayrides, seasonal snacks and more.
 The Ann Arbor area is packed full of pumpkin patches spanning from Chelsea to Novi.
 We have a list of our favorites right here!